ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the resource server MUST notify the client with an error response with code 4.01 (Unauthorized) for any long running request before terminating the session.

+# Secure Communication with AS {#as-commsec}

+As specified in the ACE framework (sections 5.6 and 5.7 of
+{{I-D.ietf-ace-oauth-authz}}), the requesting entity (RS and/or client) and the AS communicates via the token or introspection endpoints.
+The use of CoAP and DTLS for this communication is RECOMMENDED in this profile, other protocols (such as HTTP and TLS or CoAP and OSCORE) MAY be used instead.

+If DTLS is used, the requesting entity and the AS are expected to have pre-established credentials (e.g. PSK or RPK) in place.
+How these credentials are established is out of scope for this profile.

+If other means of securing the communication with the AS are used, the security protocol MUST fulfill the communication security requirements in Section 6.2 of {{I-D.ietf-ace-oauth-authz}}.

 # Security Considerations